yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-01.md

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/week04/data-model.png" width="50%"/>

+Use the [`pg` module](https://node-postgres.com/) in Node to insert my AA data in the database I created.
+Modify the starter code to replace the database credentials with my own.
+It includes three SQL queries that I can modify to accomplish the following tasks in my new database, with the help of the `pg` module in Node.
 Base on the data model in [weekly assignment 04](https://github.com/yujunmjiang/data-structures-fall-19/tree/master/week04), I used SQL statement to query address and Geocode from AA dataset.

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/week06/sample-1.png" width="50%"/>